Complaint tablet to Ea-nāṣir

 The complaint tablet to Ea-nāṣir (UET V 81) is a clay tablet that was sent to the ancient city-state Ur, written c.
 1750 BC.
 The tablet, which measures 11.6 cm high and 5.0 cm wide, documents a transaction in which Ea-nāṣir, a trader, allegedly sold sub-standard copper to a customer named Nanni.
 Nanni, dissatisfied with the quality, wrote a cuneiform complaint addressing the poor service and mistreatment of his servant.

-Discovered by Sir Leonard Woolley in Ur, it is currently kept in the British Museum.
+Discovered by Sir Leonard Woolley in Ur, it is usually kept in the British Museum.
 Written in Akkadian cuneiform, this tablet is recognized as the "Oldest Customer Complaint" by Guinness World Records.
-From 2015 onwards, the tablet's content and Ea-nāṣir in particular gained popularity as an internet meme, due to its relatable subject matter in expressing dissatisfaction with goods.
+The tablet's content and Ea-nāṣir in particular gained popularity as an internet meme, due to its relatable subject matter in expressing dissatisfaction with goods.

-In 2025 the Tablet was on loan to the Zayed National Museum, in Abu Dhabi and is expected to be there until 2027.
+In 2025 the tablet was sent on loan to the Zayed National Museum in Abu Dhabi and is expected to be there until 2027.

-Description
+Background

+The tablet was discovered by Sir Leonard Woolley, leading a joint expedition of the University of Pennsylvania and the British Museum from 1922 to 1934 in the Sumerian city of Ur.
 The tablet is 11.6 cm high, 5.0 cm wide, 2.6 cm thick, and slightly damaged.
+Other tablets have been found in the ruins believed to be Ea-nāṣir's dwelling.
+These include a letter from a man named Arbituram who complained he had not received his copper yet, while another said he was tired of receiving bad copper.